flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

 ---

-In this blog, I will tackle this problem:

 Given a harmonic progression and the first accompaniment motif, how to automatically generate the whole accompaniment progression?

-R language and [R package "gm"](https://github.com/flujoo/gm) will be used in the process.
+I will tackle this problem in this blog with R language and [R package "gm"](https://github.com/flujoo/gm).

 ## Some Explanations

-Here are some explanations.
+Here are some explanations of the terms used.
 Take the beginning of Chopin's nocturne Op.9 No.1 as an example:

 ![](pics/nocturne.png)